Bournemouth to Lanzarote with Jet2 Holidays…

 New Forest Water Park is a really cool camping spot if you enjoy watersports.
 Nestled in woodland by a lake in Fordingbridge, wakeboarding, kayaking and stand up paddle boarding are all available.
 Shared campfires in a woodland spot allow for a very chilled out stay.
 Tents and campervans are allowed and firewood can be bought on site.
 The facilities are rustic, but well worth it if you enjoy getting on the water.

 Embers can be found on the beautiful coastline of the Pylewell Estate, just outside of Lymington.
 There are sea views from the campsite and pebbly beaches within walking distance.
-This is a tent only campsite, fire baskets are provided for each pitch and logs can be purchased onsite.
-Pre-order a homemade wood fired pizza before arrival, if you are camping on a Friday or Saturday night burgers are available for pre-order too.
-Embers is a tent only site, there are also bell tents to hire.
+This is a tent only campsite, plus bells tents to hire.
+Fire baskets are provided for each pitch and logs can be purchased onsite.
+There’s a snack bar onsite serving toasties and pizzas, as well as draft beer, wine and spirits.

 A meadow surround by ancient oak trees in the heart of the forest, wild camping at its finest.
-There are no allocated pitches, just 50 acres of grass to choose from.
-This perfectly flat meadow has picturesque sunsets and a pop-up cocktail truck!
+There are no allocated pitches, just 40 acres of grass to choose from.
+This perfectly flat meadow has picturesque sunsets, freshly baked croissants and barista coffee served in the mornings!
 With two new shower blocks and eco toilets there’s everything you could need for camping in the forest.
 Harry’s Meadow is at the top of my list for camping this summer!

 What to pack for a camping trip: